Unhealthy diets are the leading preventable risk factor contributing to the burden of disease globally and in Australia.

 What is the issue?

-Poor diet is the leading preventable risk factor contributing to the burden of disease globally and in Australia.
-It is a major contributor to the more than $50 billion estimated in annual health care costs and lost productivity from overweight and obesity in Australia.
+Unhealthy diets are the leading preventable risk factor contributing to the burden of disease globally and in Australia.
+They are a major contributor to the more than $50 billion estimated in annual health care costs and lost productivity from overweight and obesity in Australia.

 Less than 1% of Australians eat diets recommended by the Australian Dietary Guidelines, and more than 35% of the energy intake of adults and more than 39% of the energy intake of children comes from discretionary food and drinks (those high in added sugar, saturated fat, salt and/or alcohol).

 In addition, dietary risks are not distributed equally.
-Groups who experience greater social disadvantage have poorer diets, and suffer increased risk of malnutrition, obesity and diet-related chronic disease.
+Groups who experience greater social disadvantage have less healthy diets, and suffer increased risk of malnutrition, obesity and diet-related chronic disease.

 We know the influences on population nutrition are complex, and that multiple policy actions are needed to help improve population diets in Australia.
-This project builds on previous Prevention Centre research to identify what influences nutrition policy and action, so we can better understand the key leverage points to intervene in the food system.
+This project identified what influences nutrition policy and action, to better understand what evidence-based actions governments can take to intervene in food systems.

-The project will assess current food environments in each participating jurisdiction; examine how implementation of priority policy actions could be better supported and by which actors; and work with stakeholders and key actors to develop, implement and evaluate specific demonstration projects at multiple levels.
+The project assessed current food environments in each participating jurisdiction; examined how implementation of priority policy actions could be better supported and by which actors; and worked with key stakeholders to develop, implement and evaluate specific demonstration projects at multiple levels.

-We will use a range of approaches including regulatory and policy science and systems mapping to support stakeholders to improve implementation of evidence-based interventions, including behavioural economics.
+We used a range of approaches including regulatory and policy science, behavioural economics and systems mapping to support stakeholders to improve implementation of evidence-based interventions.

 Relevance of the project for policy and practice?

-This project will provide policy makers and health and nutrition practitioners with assessable and useful information on the current state of Australian food environments, priority nutrition policy actions, and how best to intervene in the food system to improve population nutrition and health.
+This work provides policy makers and health and nutrition practitioners with assessable and useful information on the current state of Australian food environments, priority nutrition policy actions, and how best to intervene in food system to improve population nutrition and health.

-As a result, the project will generate evidence that helps move beyond the nanny state/individual choice and regulation/deregulation debates that characterise nutrition policy, regulation and governance literature and discourse.
+The project generated evidence to help move beyond the nanny state/individual choice and regulation/deregulation debates that characterise nutrition policy, regulation and governance literature and discourse.

-Health professionals will be better equipped to communicate effectively to policy makers, key actors and the public about evidence-based nutrition policy actions, and policy makers will have ready access in user-friendly formats to the information required for evidence-based decision-making around potential nutrition policy actions that can facilitate Australia’s transition to a nutritious, equitable and sustainable food system.
+Health professionals are now better equipped to communicate effectively with policy makers, key actors and the public about evidence-based nutrition policy actions, and policy makers will have ready access in user-friendly formats to the information required for evidence-based decision-making around potential nutrition policy actions that can facilitate Australia’s transition to a nutritious, equitable and sustainable food system.

-It will also prioritise potential nutrition policy actions, and generate practical evidence around priority nutrition actions that contribute to low-cost, translatable and scalable solutions.
+This project generated practical evidence around priority nutrition actions that contribute to low-cost, translatable and scalable solutions.
+Key achievements included: